Hooverdan96/HDHR-DVR-docker_old/README.md

 # HDHR-DVR-docker
 Docker Wrapper for SiliconDust's HDHomeRun DVR Record Engine

-Image based no Alpine Linux https://alpinelinux.org/
+Image based on latest Alpine Linux https://alpinelinux.org/

 Contains a script to download the latest engine when the engine is started.
 To update the engine stop the container and then start it again and it will get the latest.